beemarsh/cpp_dsa/stack_heaps/README.md

 ```

 In the above code, the value of `a` i.e is stored in heap.
 However, `a` itself which stores the memory location is stored in stack memory.

+In stack memory, allocation and deallocation is managed by the system.
+However, in heap we have to manually deallocate the memory.